Section 1: Counseling

 But I don’t quite qualify exactly under these regulations.
 Are there any other provisions?

-Important Note: An employee who remarries should review his/her designations for annuity and survivor benefits.
+Important Note: An employee who remarries should review their designations for annuity and survivor benefits.

 My husband was married previously.
 Does that change the survivor benefits I am entitled to?

 The maximum possible combined total of all current and former spouse survivor annuities is 55 percent of an FSRDS annuity and 50 percent of an FSPS annuity.
 As a result, a court order awarding a survivor annuity to a former spouse may reduce the amount that can be paid to the spouse married to the annuitant at the time of death.

 In the case of the death of a spouse or former spouse who is entitled to a survivor annuity, if there is no surviving spouse, the Department of State will restore the retiree’s annuity to its full amount.
 In the event there is a surviving spouse eligible for a survivor annuity, there is no adjustment.

 A former spouse’s federal health benefits (FEHB) as a family member end on the day of divorce, subject to a temporary 31-day extension of coverage and conversion privilege to convert to a non-group contract with the same health carrier.
 In order to maintain continuity of FEHB coverage, the former spouse must submit an FEHB application or a letter within 31 days of the date of divorce.
 Alternatively, a former spouse may apply for spouse equity FEHB health plan enrollment within 60 days of the date of divorce or 60 days of the GTM/RET notification letter of eligibility if they:

 - were covered as a family member during 18 months prior to the divorce;

 - have a current or future entitlement to an FSRDS or FSPS pension, survivor benefit, or apportionment payable;

 - have not remarried prior to becoming 55; and